 The Eastern countries now hope to intensify their imports of capital goods and know-how from the West, in order to bridge their technological gap.
-To this end, they are taking advantage of the present detente, and in some ways furthering it so as to enable themselves to attain their economic objectives.
+To this end they are taking advantage of the present détente, and in some ways furthering it so as to enable themselves to attain their economic objectives.
 No doubt they also wish to derive further benefit from a better distribution of resources and the means of production, and so avoid economic wastes which would, in the long run, be insupportable.
 Formerly their trade with the West was considered of problematical value, limited to short-term transactions and thus of only small scope.
-Now, however, the improved political atmosphere makes it possible for them to think of foreign contributions to long-term projects, and, in some industries, the foreign contribution is regarded as a decisive factor.
+Now, however, the improved political atmosphere makes it possible for them to think of foreign contributions to long-term projects; and in some industries the foreign contribution is regarded as a decisive factor.

-There has,in fact, recently been a considerable increase in cooperation agreements covering very long periods.
-On July 5, 1972, the Federal Republic of Germany signed a ten-year cooperation agreement with the U.S.S.R.; a ten-year Franco-Polish agreement for economic, industrial, scientific, and technical cooperation was concluded on October 5, 1972.
-On June 29, 1973, the Federal Republic of Germany signed a ten-year agreement with Romania, and on July 10, 1973 France entered into a ten-year cooperation agreement with the U.S.S.R.
+There has in fact recently been a considerable increase in cooperation agreements covering very long-periods.
+On July 5,1972, Federal Germany signed a ten-year cooperation agreement with U.S.S.R.; a ten-year franco-polish agreement for economic, industrial, scientific and technical cooperation was concluded on October 5,1972.
+On June 29,1973 Federal Germany signed a ten-year agreement with Rumania; and on July 10,1973 France entered into a ten-year cooperation agreement with U.S.S.R.

 Cooperation covers practically all the phenomena incidental to external trade and exchanges.

-It may, for example, relate to exchanges of patents, licences, specialization agreements or cooperation in exports to specific external countries.
-In Romania, too, there are joint undertakings in which 49 per cent of the capital is in western ownership.
+It may, for example, relate to exchanges of patents, licences, specialisation agreements or cooperation in exports to specific external countries.
+In Rumania, too, there are joint undertakings in which 49 % of the capital is in western ownership.
 The most usual pattern of cooperation, however, consists of agreements providing for the supply and erection of factories which are to be paid for by the export of the goods they manufacture.
-The eastern countries thus hope to secure a quantitative increase in their exports and still more, to change their general structure.
+The eastern countries thus hope to secure a quantitiative increase in their exports and still more, to change their general structure.
 These seem to be the indispensable conditions for a recovery in their payments balances, the current state of which is an obstacle to any harmonious and intensive growth in their trade.